 If you are the Son of God…

-Satan’s thrice repeated address, “If you are the Son of God” is better translated “Since you are the Son of God.”
-The Greek allows either but following 3.17 there can be no doubt about Jesus’ identity.
+Satan’s thrice-repeated address, “If you are the Son of God” is better translated as “Since you are the Son of God.”
+The Greek allows either but following Matthew 3:17 there can be no doubt about Jesus’ identity.

 English artist Stanley Spencer takes us to the crux of the matter.
-Obedience to the Father will ultimately lead Jesus to offering his own body as an atoning sacrifice for the sin of the world on the cross.
-Hence the cut wood behind him and the bleeding carcass before him.
+Obedience to the Father will ultimately lead Jesus to offer His own body as an atoning sacrifice for the sin of the world on the cross.
+Hence, the cut wood behind Him and the bleeding carcass before Him.

-Having defeated Satan and again been assured of the Father’s favor (by the sending of angels, 11) Jesus is faced with the reality of the fate he has just committed himself to: John has been arrested.
+Having defeated Satan and again been assured of the Father’s favour (by the sending of angels, 11) Jesus is faced with the reality of the fate, He has just committed Himself to: John has been arrested.
 He withdraws for emotional and practical reasons, but then takes up John’s preaching and message (17, cf. 3.2).
 His course is set.

 Consider your own call: how might Satan be trying to distract you from it?

 Father, your Son taught us to pray daily for deliverance from temptation.
 Help me, I pray, to stand against Satan; to resist the desires of the flesh, the desires of the eyes and pride in possessions; and to fulfil the calling you have given me.
 I ask it in your name and for your glory.
 Amen.